May 15, 2022; revised December 12, 2022

 - Thus, if one sees a figure compatible with one’s gati, the initial “attraction” has already taken place, and one is already taking a “second look” by the time one becomes aware of it.

-- The whole idea behind “mindfulness” is to catch any “bad attraction/ārammaṇa” as early as possible and stop it.
+- The idea behind “mindfulness” is to catch any “bad attraction/ārammaṇa” as early as possible and stop it.
 But we DO need to engage in “good ārammaṇa” that leads to moral thoughts/speech/actions.

 5. In other words, what we discussed above is the initial sensory event (seeing someone, for example), getting attached to it automatically (taṇhā), and then pursuing that ārammaṇa with “taṇhā paccayā upādāna” step in Paṭicca Samuppāda.